Morse code generator

 Learning Morse?

 It is tempting to set a very low WPM (words per minute) speed and try to count dots and dashes.
 A much better method is to use the Farnsworth method; sending the letters at a higher rate of speed, but increasing the spacing between letters and between words.
-This lets you recognize the letters as sound patterns, instead of seeing them as collections of dots and dashes.
+This lets you recognize the letters as sound patterns, instead of seeing them as combinations of dots and dashes.

 For a starter, set Character speed to 15 or 20 WPM, and the Effective speed to 5 or 7.
 Effective speed cannot be greater than Character speed.